maksam07/phasmophobia-melon-mod/README.md

 ﻿# Phasmophobia MelonLoader Mod
 Only works with a [bypass](https://github.com/Cr4nkSt4r/PhasBypass)
+This mod is discontinued and only receives crucial updates.
+Useful pull requests will be accepted.

 Just a private project to learn some basic programming of Unity Engine Mods with the help of MelonLoader.
 Place the generated DLL into the MelonLoader Mods folder.